agustinov/FFmpeg-Cedrus/README.md

 In some cases your FFmpeg decode usage may look as:

 	sudo DISPLAY=:0.0 VDPAU_DRIVER=sunxi ./ffmpeg -hwaccel vdpau -i inputfile.mp4 -c:v rawvideo decoded_file.avi

+If all these prefixes are looking scary, you can export the environment variables:

+	export DISPLAY=:0.0
+	export VDPAU_DRIVER=sunxi

+After you export the environment variables, then you can run without prefixes:

+	ffmpeg -hwaccel vdpau -i inputfile.mp4 -c:v rawvideo decoded_file.avi

 If you are trying to run hardware decoding on the Allwinner H3 in the 3.4-cedrus or 2.8-libcedrus branch, and get "Error retrieving the data from a VDPAU surface",